tensorflow/docs/site/en/api_docs/python/tf/train/CheckpointSaverListener.md

 implementors should implement the `end()` method to handle actions related to the last checkpoint save.
 But the listener should not act twice if `after_save()` already handled this last checkpoint save.

+A `CheckpointSaverListener` can request training to be stopped, by returning True in `after_save`.
+Please note that, in replicated distributed training setting, only `chief` should use this behavior.
+Otherwise each worker will do their own evaluation, which may be wasteful of resources.

 ## Methods